catjsjsj/GF-GAN/README.md

 #  GF-GAN

 The code of "Guided Fusion of Infrared and Visible Images using Gradient-Based Attentive Generative Adversarial Networks".
-Our paper has been submitted to a journal and the **DOI** of the paper will be updated after our preprint is approved.
+Since the article has not yet been published, we have only provided part of the code.
+However, the code still achieves the fusion effect.
 ## Network Architecture
 ![image](https://github.com/catjsjsj/GF-GAN/blob/master/Network_structure/GF-GAN.jpg)
 GF-GAN overall structure.